PLEASE MAKE SURE TO CHECK BACK AND READ RULES IN THEIR ENTIRETY PRIOR TO CAPTAIN’S PARTY IN THE EVENT RULES ARE UPDATED!

 - After check out teams may not come into contact with any boat, including bait boats or they will be disqualified

-- Only one kingfish per tournament can be weighed in for the main tournament.
+- Only two kingfish can be weighed in for the Overall Division.
+This is a 2 fish aggregate tournament.

-- The heaviest fish weighed in during the tournament wins the 1st Place award for that tournament
+- The heaviest two kingfish weighed in during the tournament wins the 1st Place Overall Division award.

 - Tournament competition limited to motorized boats only.